 Cloud-Service Models View

-Information can be modeled on different abstraction levels as follows: a) conceptual, b) logical and c) physical levels.
+Information can be modelled on different abstraction levels as follows: a) conceptual, b) logical and c) physical levels.
 The diagram above illustrates these abstraction levels.

 Conceptual Data Model View

-Information architecture of EA contains business objects a.k.a. concepts, that are used in business processes.
-These concepts and their relations can be represented in a conceptual data model (see figure below).
+Information architecture of the EA contains business objects a.k.a. concepts, that are used in business processes.
+These concepts and their relations can be represented in a conceptual data model.

 Application Architecture Layer Views.